awesome-spectral-indices/SpectralIndices.jl/docs/src/tutorials/basic_types.md

 ndvi = compute(NDVI, params)
 ```

-Please be careful: the keys in the dict *must* be the same name of the bands as the one that is spelled out in `bands`.
+!!! warn Please ensure dictionary keys match the band names specified in the `bands` field.

 Additionally you can pass the values as kwargs as follows: